splitbrain/pinoutleaf/README.md

 ### image

-For nicer diagrams you can define background images (JPEG or PNG only) to use instead of a general green PCP background.
+For nicer diagrams you can define background images (JPEG or PNG only) to use instead of a general green PCB background.
 You can set a front and back side image separately.

 Images can be referenced as local file or as URL.
 In both cases the generator will try to actually embed the image in the generated SVG as a dataurl.

-By default your image will be stretched to exactly match the size defined by the pins.
-However you picture will probably not fit exactly.
+By default, your image will be stretched to exactly match the size defined by the pins.
+However, you picture will probably not fit exactly.
 Using the `left`, `right`, `top` and `bottom` properties you can define offsets from the respective edges.
 Negative numbers will move the image edge outwards, postive numbers inwards.
 The offsets are given in one-hundreds of a millimeter, eg. 100 is 1mm.
 Best interactively experiment in the web editor until the image fits.

 ```yaml
 image: